-Therefore, as of 2 January 2015 IBERDROLA's Income statement does not include the aforementioned operations.
+Therefore, since 2 January 2015 IBERDROLA's Income statement does not include the aforementioned operations.

-- On 10 February 2015 Iberdrola España, S.A.U. decided to return a share issue premium in the amount of EUR 700,000 thousand in order to adapt its financial structure to the standards employed in the sector. - As mentioned in Note 4.4.1.b), IBERDROLA recognised this sum with a reduction of the carrying amount booked under the "Non-current investments in group companies and associates Equity instruments" heading as this had not arisen from earnings generated after it had been created. - On 23 April 2015, IBERDROLA made a non-monetary contribution of its stakes in Iberdrola Ingeniería y Construcción, S.A.U.
+- On 10 February 2015 Iberdrola España, S.A.U. decided to return a share issue premium amounting to EUR 700,000 thousand in order to adapt its financial structure to the standards applied in the sector.

+As indicated in Note 4.4.1.b), IBERDROLA has recorded this amount by reducing the book value of the investment recorded under "Non-current investments in group companies and associates - Equity instruments" since it does not derive from results generated after its constitution.

+On 23 April 2015, IBERDROLA made a non-monetary contribution of its stakes in Iberdrola Ingeniería y Construcción, S.A.U.
 (100%), Iberdrola Inmobiliaria, S.A.U.
 (100%), Carterapark, S.A.U.
 (100%), Corporación IBV Participaciones Empresariales, S.A.
 (50%) and Gamesa Corporación Tecnológica, S.A.
 (19.69%) to its subsidiary Iberdrola Participaciones, S.A.U.

-Non-monetary contributions of a business to a Group company are measured at the carrying amount at which the assets delivered are recognised in the Group's Consolidated financial statements at the transaction date.
-IBERDROLA credited EUR 429,693 thousand to equity as the difference between the carrying amount of the stake delivered and the carrying amount of the assets delivered in the Group's Consolidated financial statements.
+Non-monetary contributions of a business to a group company are measured at the carrying amount at which the assets delivered are recognised in the Group's Consolidated financial statements at the transaction date.
+IBERDROLA credited EUR 429,693 thousand to equity due to the difference between the carrying amount of the stake delivered and the carrying amount of the assets delivered in the Group's Consolidated financial statements.

-As the IBERDROLA Group's Consolidated financial statements are presented in accordance with the provisions of International Financial Reporting Standards as approved by the European Union, pursuant to Regulation (EC) No 1606/2002 of the European Parliament and of the Council, adjustments were made as required to reflect the consolidated value in accordance with the Spanish National Chart of Accounts approved by the Royal Decree 1514/2007 of 16 November, as amended by Royal Decree 1159/2010 of 17 September.
+As the IBERDROLA Group's Consolidated financial statements are presented in accordance with the International Financial Reporting Standards as approved by the European Union, pursuant to Regulation (EC) number 1606/2002 of the European Parliament and Council, adjustments were made as required to reflect the consolidated value in accordance with the Spanish National Chart of Accounts approved by the Royal Decree 1514/2007 of 16 November, as amended by Royal Decree 1159/2010 of 17 September.

-On 23 April 2015, IBERDROLA sold its interests in Iberdrola Corporate Services, Inc. (100%), Iberdrola Finance UK Limited (100%), Iberdrola Portugal Electricidade e Gas, S.A., (100%), Iberdrola Corporación, S.A.
+On 23 April 2015, IBERDROLA sold its stakes in Iberdrola Corporate Services, Inc. (100%), Iberdrola Finance UK Limited (100%), Iberdrola Portugal Electricidade e Gas, S.A., (100%), Iberdrola Corporación, S.A.
 (100%), Investigación y Desarrollo de Equipos Avanzados, S.A.U.
 (100%), Corporación Empresarial de Extremadura, S.A.
 (18.74%), Extremadura Avante I, Fondo de Capital Riesgo (1.25%), ADE Capital Sodical, Sociedad de Capital Riesgo, S.A.
 (5.26%), Kic Innoenergy Ibérica, S.L.
 (5.4%) and Iberdrola Consultoria e Serviços do Brasil, Ltda.
 (0.00012%) to its subsidiary Iberdrola Participaciones, S.A.U.

-The sale generated a gross capital gain of EUR 8,014 thousand, recognised under the "Impairment losses and gains/losses on disposal of financial instruments of group companies and associates" heading in the 2015 Income statement.
+The sale generated a gross capital gain of EUR 8,014 thousand, recognised under the "Impairment gains/(losses) on disposal of financial instruments of group companies and associates" heading in the 2015 Income statement.

-On 25 February 2015, the Boards of IBERDROLA, Iberdrola USA, Inc. and UIL Holdings Corporation (hereinafter UIL) approved the terms to make UIL part of the IBERDROLA Group through its absorption by Green Merger Sub, Inc. (hereinafter, GREEN MERGER SUB), a wholly-owned investee of Iberdrola USA, Inc., a company which, as a consequence of this transaction, has been renamed as Avangrid, Inc. (hereinafter, AVANGRID).
+On 25 February 2015, the Board of Directors of IBERDROLA, Iberdrola USA, Inc. and UIL Holdings Corporation (hereinafter UIL) approved the terms to make UIL part of the IBERDROLA Group through its absorption by Green Merger Sub, Inc. (hereinafter, GREEN MERGER SUB), a wholly-owned subsidiary of Iberdrola USA, Inc., a company which, as a consequence of this transaction, has been renamed as Avangrid, Inc. (hereinafter, AVANGRID).

-UIL was a US company listed on the New York Stock Exchange, and is the parent of a group of companies, engaged in the regulated transmission and distribution of electricity and gas in Connecticut and Massachusetts.
+UIL was a US company listed on the New York Stock Exchange, and is the parent of a group of companies, dedicated to the transmission and distribution of electricity and gas in Connecticut and Massachusetts.

-This agreement contains the usual terms for this kind of operation, and implementation was subject to a number of conditions precedent that were fulfilled on 16 December 2015.
+This agreement contained the usual terms for this kind of operation, and implementation was subject to a number of conditions that were fulfilled on 16 December 2015.
 On 17 December 2015 AVANGRID shares began trading on the New York Stock Exchange.